RocketChat/hubot-rocketchat/README.md

 npm install
 ```

-Install a hubot instance by following [these instructions](https://hubot.github.com/docs/)
+Instantiate a hubot instance using yeoman by following [these instructions](https://hubot.github.com/docs/)

 Configure the adapter development environment by following [these instructions](https://hubot.github.com/docs/adapters/development/).
 Link it, but don't run the bot just yet.